wtfleming/wtfleming.github.io/_posts/2014-05-25-clojure-beaglebone-part-2-blink-led-clojure.markdown

 Your LED should now blink on and off every second.

-In the next part of this series we will see how to blink a LED using node.js and use [ClojureScript][clojurescript] instead of Clojure.
+In the [next part][part-3] of this series we will see how to blink a LED using node.js and use [ClojureScript][clojurescript] instead of Clojure.

 [part-1]: {% post_url 2014-05-24-clojure-beaglebone-part-1-install-java-leiningen %}
+[part-3]: {% post_url 2014-07-14-clojure-beaglebone-part-3-blink-led-clojurescript %}
 [leiningen]: https://github.com/technomancy/leiningen
 [clojure]: http://clojure.org/
 [clojurescript]: https://github.com/clojure/clojurescript